chrisfesler/notes/windows_dev_env_setup.md

 #### Make 'which' in PowerShell an alias to `Get-Command`, which I will likely never remember

 ```
-# add an alias from which to Get-Command
+# add an alias from which to Get-Command and grant users the right to run it
-"`nNew-Alias which get-command" | add-content $profile
+New-Alias which get-command | add-content $profile
-# allow the profile script to run
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```